mantidproject/documents/Design/indexing_rollout_notes.md

   }
   ```

+## File- and UI output

+Similar to logging, there are also several algorithms that write, e.g., detector IDs to a file.
+Maybe a similar or even the same helper function as suggested above in the logging section could be used.

 ## Obtaining detector information

 Frequently, detector IDs are used to obtain detector pointers or other detector-related information from the instrument.